Creating a Pop Art Portrait in Illustrator

 Or just download the color palette swatch library used in this tutorial.

 5. Color In Between the Lines

 Once all the line work is done and you're happy with the spaces, it's time to start coloring.
 You'll remember this from elementary school — not much has changed — except this time you'll be using Illustrator's Live Paint Bucket tool to quickly fill in between the lines.

 Select all your lines, including the border rectangle, and choose the Live Paint Bucket (K) tool.
 As you mouse over the selected lines, the cursor will show a few swatches and the text Click to make a Live Paint group.
 Do it.

 Once the live paint group has been created, mouse over everything and explore a little.
 You'll notice each region of your art will highlight when moused over.
 The live paint bucket understands which areas can be filled based on your line work.
-Feel free to deselect everything (CTRL + Shift + A), the art doesn't have to be 'selected' for the live paint bucket to work.
+Feel free to deselect everything (Ctrl+Shift+A or ⌘+Shift+A), the art doesn't have to be 'selected' for the live paint bucket to work.

 With the live paint bucket tool active, select a color from your palette using the arrow keys on your keyboard and then click the region you wish to fill.
 Because the color swatches are set up in a specific order, using the arrow keys to navigate the palette is very fast — it's easy to shift hues up or down and go lighter or darker.

 You'll be filling in each region with a similar tone from the swatches.
 Use the highlights and shadow areas from your source image to determine how light or dark your chosen color should be.
 It really doesn't matter which color you choose; as long as the overall tone is similar and the highlights and shadows are respected.

 Clicking and dragging can be used to fill large areas if needed.
 You can also fill a region with no color to make it transparent again, or even ALT+click (eyedropper) to select a color that's already been placed.